Ghory and Dixit

 Ghory and Dixit were a comedy duo comprising Nazir Ahmed Ghory and Manohar Janardhan Dixit.
 They were active in Indian cinema during the 1930s and 1940s.

 They were called the Indian Laurel and Hardy.
-The duo had starred in several films including Do Badmaash, Sitamgarh, Toofani Toli and Bhola Raja.
+The duo starred in several films including Do Badmaash, Sitamgarh, Toofani Toli and Bhola Raja.
 Most of their films were produced by Ranjit Studios.
 Unlike Laurel and Hardy they played only supporting roles in their films.

 Ghory

 Ghory was born on 11 August 1901 in Bombay.
 He started his film acting career with Bhagwati Prasad Mishra-directed Alladin and His Wonderful Lamp and Scented Devil in 1927.
 Before joining Ranjit Film Company, Ghory had worked with several other production companies.
 His last Indian film was the 1948 Duniyadaari.
 After Dixit's death Ghory migrated to Pakistan.
 He continued acting there and died on 9 December 1977 aged 76.
+He was buried in Rawalpindi where his daughter was an officer.
+His son lives in Canada and his daughters live in Karachi.
+His brother's family left Mumbai (India) but his nephew Ashraf Butt still lives in there.